uc-lhcb/pv-finder/README.md

 #### For the generation:

-You should have a working ROOT-Python environement, with Pythia8 available from Python.
+You should have a working ROOT-Python environment, with Pythia8 available from Python.
 See readme in `gen`.

 #### For the kernel generation: